mtplr/blacomcalc/README.md

 # Blacomcalc

-A simple Computational Chemistry script written in Python to calculate bond lengths, BLA value (Bond Length Alternation), bond lengths, center of masses (CoM) , distances between center of masses and bond angles of the given molecules and bonds (in `atoms_list` file), starting from a standard `.xyz` file.
+A simple Computational Chemistry script written in Python to calculate bond lengths, BLA value (Bond Length Alternation), center of masses (CoM) , distances between center of masses and bond angles of the given molecules and bonds (in `atoms_list` file), starting from a standard `.xyz` file.